You can book an appointment for a variety of vaccinations. Your health, age, lifestyle and job can determine the vaccines you may need.

 Sadly several babies died from complications of whooping cough often caught from unvaccinated adults affected with pertussis.
-This has led to a change in the immunisation schedule with infants being vaccinated at 6 weeks, 4 months and 6 months.
+This has led to a change in the immunisation schedule.
+Specifically infants are now vaccinated at 6 weeks, 4 months and 6 months.

 The pertussis vaccine was provided free to all new parents for some years but this ceased in June 2012.
-We strongly recommend that all new parents continue to receive the Pertussis vaccine, as should all adults, such as grandparents and carers, who will be in close contact with the infants.
+We strongly recommend that all new parents continue to receive the Pertussis vaccine.
+In addition, all adults such as grandparents and carers, who will be in close contact with the infants.

-It is an inactive vaccine with few side effects and is free for all children and adolescents with Medicare cards and approximately $45 privately.
+It is an inactive vaccine with few side effects and is free for all children and adolescents with Medicare cards.

 It is ideal if women become vaccinated pre pregnancy to provide immunity to their babies in the 6 week period pre routine vaccinations which is the most high risk time.
 Immunity increases after the second vaccination at 4 months.

 There are 300,000 deaths annually worldwide from Pertussis.
 The Pertussis vaccine is good at decreasing the risk of severe disease and death but does not prevent the illness altogether.
-Those immunised are less likely to transmit infection to those around them if infected and experience a more mild illness.
+Moreover, those immunised are less likely to transmit infection to those around them if infected and experience a more mild illness.